SoftwarePlumbersOss/abstract-query-java/README.md

 ## Filtering Streams

-Abstract Query itself provides a simple 'predicate' property that can be used to filter streams.
-For example Person is a bean with name and age properties:
+Abstract Query itself is a Predicate<JsonObject> that can be used to filter streams.
+Query also provides an 'on' method which accepts a function that converts an object of type T to a JsonObject and returns a Predicate on T. For example Person is a bean with name and age properties:

 ```java